100 years on, airlines hampered by history, IATA says

 But while the first century of paid flight has transformed the passenger experience from a bone-shaking wooden biplane to frills such as flat beds, for many investors it provides the same risk of getting wet as the original hop across Tampa Bay.

-Global airlines are set to make $13 billion this year, but a centennial gathering in Doha this week will hear that margins remain thin and the industry has rarely if ever covered its cost of capital since the original St. Petersburg-Tampa Airboat Line.
+Global airlines made $13 billion last year, but a centennial gathering in Doha this week will hear that margins remain thin, and the industry has rarely if ever covered its cost of capital since the original St. Petersburg-Tampa Airboat Line.

 At the heart of the problem is a debate about whether a unique system of ownership controls and bilateral agreements, which make it hard for airlines to combine, should be relaxed.